patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

    ![LDAP Filters](images/ldap/ldapfilters.jpg)

-5. Click **Test Connection** to make sure you settings are valid and you should see a message stating that your connection is valid.
+5. Click **Test Connection** to make sure your settings are valid.
+If so, you see a message stating that your connection is valid.

 6. Click **Connect** to create the connection.

 #### Create Namespaces
-To prevent our different groups from being able to view or modify each other's resources we will want to create some level of isolation.
-To do this we will create namespaces that we can associate with our Teams.
+To prevent different groups from being able to view or modify each other's resources, you can create a level of isolation.
+To do this, create namespaces that you can associate with your teams.

-1. Execute the following command to create an ICP namespace.
+1. Execute the following command to create an ICP namespace:

    ```
    kubectl create namespace ldap-lab
    ```

 #### Create Teams
-In the section we will work through the process of creating teams in ICP and assigning them roles.
-These teams will be based on the LDAP groups that were defined in our OpenLDAP container.
+In the section, you work through the process of creating teams in ICP, and assign roles to them.
+These teams are based on the LDAP groups that are defined in your OpenLDAP container.

-1. In the ICP Admin Console click **Manage -> Teams**
+1. In the ICP Admin Console click **Manage -> Teams**.

-2. Click **Create team**
+2. Click **Create team**.

-3. Enter the team name *developers*
+3. Enter the team name *developers*.

-4. Select the developers group from the table below
+4. Select the developers group from the table below.

-   **Note:** The LDAP groups will not show up in the table below until a filter is applied.
-So to find the developers group type "d" on the search field and the groups that start with "d" will be populated the table.
-If you want to
+   **Note:** The LDAP groups do not show up in the table below until a filter is applied.
+To find the developers' group, type "d" in the search field.
+The groups that start with "d" are populated in the table.

 5. Grant the developer team ***Editor*** access.